utshomax/postman-docs/src/pages/docs/collections/live-collections/live-collections-settings.md

 }
 ```

-The data redaction rules obfuscate values for the specified fields.
+The data redaction rules obfuscate values for the fields matched by the regular expression.

-The data truncation option in the configuration truncates the actual values for the specified fields.
+The data truncation option in the configuration truncates the actual values for the matched fields.

 <img alt="Live Collections data truncation" src="https://assets.postman.com/postman-docs/v10/live-collections-data-truncation.jpg" width="350px">